octo-technology/OpenTezos/docs/michelson/tutorial.md

 - **set** of unique elements with type _set_
 - an **associative array** (a collection of key-value pairs) implemented with the type _map_
 - a **union** (i.e. an exclusive composite type) implemented with nested _or_ structure.
-- a **optional** implements a type holding a value which handle an unitialized state if a value hasn't been assigned.  (seen in the previous section)
+- a **optional** implements a type holding a value which handle an uninitialized state if a value hasn't been assigned.  (seen in the previous section)

 #### LIST

 The `list` type represents an ordered collection of elements of the same type.
-A _list_ can contain multiple occurences of the same value.
+A _list_ can contain multiple occurrences of the same value.
 For example, here is a list of integers `{ 2; 4; 5; 3; 5 }`.

 ##### Building a list